prologe-io/spiessigornot/README.md

 # Spießig or not

-Cross-platform tiny voting app to vote most `spießig` item.
+Tiny app to vote on `spießig` item & rank them

 ## Demo